-What are the best Android games of 2016?
+What are the best Android games to play in 2017?

 If you're looking for the best new games available in the Google Play Store, you've come to the right place.
 Whether you're new to Android and need some fresh, new games to start building out your Google Play library or simply looking for the latest trendy games that are worthy of your time and attention, we'll break it all down for you with recommendations that are sure to ruin your productivity.

 - Galactic Nemesis

 - Ultra Flow 2